My child has

 We're able to provide care for the smallest and medically fragile newborn babies, as well as provide special treatments and surgeries, only available in a level IV NICU.
 We also offer specialized services that are found in only a handful of NICUs across the country.

 Cook Children's NICU is committed to the health and safety of your baby and continues to raise the bar for quality patient care.
-Recently the NICU began using "HeRO," a state-of-the-art heart rate observation technology that works with a baby's heart monitor.
+That's why we're constantly introducing new technologies, like HeRO.
+As the first medical center in Texas to begin using "HeRO," a state-of-the-art heart rate observation technology that works with a baby's heart monitor, we led the way in improving care for NICU babies here at home, and across the state.
 Because it works with existing monitors, there are no extra cords or devices to attach to a baby's tiny body.
 All babies heart rates have natural fluctuations, but when a baby is beginning to get sick, the heart rate may level out.
 HeRO continually measures the heart rate variability and assigns it a rating.
 When an abnormal rating is detected, HeRO gives doctors and nurses advance warning that the baby is at risk for infection.
 With this information, they can begin early diagnosis and treatment for the illness sooner, preventing longer than necessary hospital stays.
-Cook Children's is the only medical center in Texas that uses this technology.

 Cook Children's is the only medical center in Tarrant County that provides extracorporeal membrane oxygenation (ECMO) treatment for patients whose heart/lungs need to recover from anomaly or disease.
 The ECMO program at Cook Children's Medical Center is one of only two centers in the state of Texas to achieve the Extracorporeal Life Support Organization (ELSO) Center of Excellence Awards.